Quantum Leap to Self-Mastery: 5 Ways People Respond to Life’s Challenges

 1. Those Who Hide Like the Ostrich

-There are those that fail to take responsibility for their lives and like the ostrich stick their head in the sand and hope that what they don’t see will simply disappear, and thereby hiding away and refusing to take responsibility for their life, and blame everyone around them for the way that their life turned out.
+Some individuals fail to take responsibility for their lives.
+Like the ostrich, they stick their heads in the sand, hoping that what they don’t see will simply disappear.
+They hide away and refuse to take responsibility for their lives, blaming everyone around them for how their life has turned out.

 At first, denial feels safe—it shields us from the discomfort of facing the truth.
 But over time, hiding erodes our confidence, fuels resentment, and deepens feelings of helplessness.